JetBrains/amper/prototype-implementation/docs/Documentation.md

   ../bar
   ../baz
 ```
-#### Multiplatform settings
+#### Multi-platform settings

-To configure settings for different platforms, you can put them into the `settings:` section.
+All toolchain settings, even platform-specific could be placed in the `settings:` section:
 ```yaml
 product:
   type: lib